The Election’s Over, and AAUW Needs Your Support More Than EverNovember 23, 2016

 Now let’s get to work!

-The Public Policy Program underscores AAUW’s mission of advancing equity for women and girls and speaks to women’s needs, aspirations, and concerns.
+The Public Policy Priorities underscores AAUW’s mission of advancing equity for women and girls and speaks to women’s needs, aspirations, and concerns.

 Make yourself heard on issues like fair pay, Supreme Court justice nominations, and Title IX.
 Find out how we make it easy for you to contact your representatives.